microsoft/ignite-learning-paths/aiml/aiml10/demo2.md

 - Access to the limited-access preview.
 To get access to the preview, fill out and submit the [Form Recognizer access request](https://aka.ms/FormRecognizerRequestAccess) form.

 - [Postman](https://www.getpostman.com/) is used to send requests to the Form Recognizer service REST API.
+Refer to this [short primer](postman.md) to learn more.

 - Postman Form Recognizer requests [collection](src/Collections/Form_Recognizer.postman_collection.json).